 The growth cycle of marijuana tends to be 45–90 days.
 Marijuana is sensitive in a significant instance: if a marijuana plot is exposed to hemp pollen, the whole crop can be destroyed.
 So if you are thinking about growing some industrial hemp in your backyard make sure your next-door neighbor is not into cultivating Maryjane outdoors.
 Better safe than sorry uh?

 And where is CBD in all of this?

 You may wonder what relates CBD to the hemp vs. cannabis debate.
-The truth is that CBD is contained in both subtypes of the plants and the concentrations vary only due to the breeding and crossing of various elements to produce the desired results.
-The only distinction between cannabis plants bred for their CBD production medical marijuana is the low level of THC usually below 0.3%.
+The truth is that CBD is contained in both subtypes of the plants.
+The concentrations vary only due to the breeding and crossing of various elements to produce the desired results.
+The only distinction between cannabis plants bred for their CBD medical marijuana production is the low THC level, usually below 0.3%.

-Some marketers and produces of hemp will use leftover plant remains to create some cheap and low-quality oil and pass it off as premium CBD oil.
-Unlike CBD oil grown for medicinal use, these hemp oil products are potentially harmful as they are more prone to contamination.
+Some hemp producers will use leftover plants remains to create some cheap and low-quality oil and pass it off as premium CBD oil.
+Unlike CBD oil grown for medicinal use, these hemp oil products are potentially harmful.
+This oil is more prone to contamination.
 Read the following section to be able to the difference

 CBD oil vs. hemp oil

 Another confusing part is that Hemp is high in CBD, but that does not make it the same as CBD oil.
-While hemp oil is cold pressed from cannabis seeds, CBD oil is extracted from the flowers of the cannabis plant.
-In reality, hemp oil contains but traces of CBD, but that does not make it any less valuable as a dietary supplement packing the rare 3:1 ratio of omega-6 to omega-3 fatty acids a perfect combination for a healthier brain and body.
+While hemp oil is cold-pressed from cannabis seeds, CBD oil is extracted from the flowers of the cannabis plant.
+In reality, hemp oil contains but traces of CBD.
+But, that does not make it any less valuable as a dietary supplement.
+It is packing the rare 3:1 ratio of omega-6 to omega-3 fatty acids.
+A perfect combination for a healthier brain and body!
 It prevents aging signs like wrinkles and reduces inflammation and tissue damage.